 National School Safety and Security Services’ strongly believes that the design of a school and its surrounding campus can play a significant role in preventing crime and facilitating school safety measures.

 School officials involved in designing new school facilities or remodeling school sites may wish to consider steps including:

 1. Insist on being involved in the design process.
 Work with architects and construction personnel in the early stages to provide input on how the school design can help improve supervision and safety.

 2. Carefully consider the placement of common areas, sites used extensively for after-hours events (such as gyms, auditoriums, cafeterias, and libraries), and other key locations to help control access, limit use requiring movement and open access to all areas of the school in the evening, etc.

-3. Review parking lot placement, size, and related factors to best facilitate safe movement and supervision.
+3. Review parking areas, traffic flow, and pick-up/drop-off placement and related factors to best facilitate safe movement and supervision.

-4. Consider the importance of “line of sight” in hallways and areas requiring supervision.
+4. Consider the importance of “line of sight” in hallways and other areas requiring supervision.

 For additional information on our “Safe Schools by Design” presentations addressing the above and related areas, email Ken Trump.